Patotricks15/llm_pricing/README.md

 ---

+## Elasticity Tables
+This project calculates price elasticity from the orders data and saves the results into three separate tables.
+Each table corresponds to a different level of analysis:

+* **computed_product_elasticities:**
+This table stores the elasticity for each product.
+For each product, elasticity is calculated based on all orders related to that product using two different price types (regular_price and sale_price).
+This table allows you to analyze how the demand for a product changes in response to changes in its price.

+* **computed_customer_elasticities:**
+This table stores the elasticity for each customer.
+It aggregates the behavior of a customer over all their purchases.
+By calculating elasticity per customer, you can understand how a particular customer's overall purchasing quantity responds to price variations, regardless of the product.

+* **computed_c_p_elasticities:**
+This table stores the elasticity for each combination of customer and product.
+It captures the responsiveness of a specific customer to the price changes of a specific product.
+This level of analysis is useful for personalized pricing strategies, as it reveals how different customers react to price changes on a per-product basis.

+Each table was designed to isolate a specific level of analysis—product-level, customer-level, and customer-product level—providing a detailed segmentation for further pricing strategy evaluation.

 ## Elasticity Equation

 Price elasticity is measured using a log-log linear regression model.
 The model is expressed mathematically as: